duanngohuu/just-the-docs/index.md

 permalink: /
 ---

-# Hello i'm DuanNH ^^,
+# Hello i'm DuanNH,

-# Welcome to this Docs experience, this is application save the my experience about my work progress :D.
+# Welcome to this Docs, this is application save the my experience about my work progress :D.

-# Thanks because visiting  here ^^.
+# Thanks for visiting here ^^.

 ### Reading Happy !!!